a-h-b/dadasnake/README.md

 * In addition to the bayesian classifier, dadasnake implements [DECIPHER](http://www2.decipher.codes/Documentation.html).
 You can find decipher [databases](http://www2.decipher.codes/Downloads.html) on the decipher website or build them yourself.
 * dadasnake can use [fungal traits](https://link.springer.com/article/10.1007/s13225-020-00466-2#data-availability) to assign traits to fungal genere.
 Download the latest table from [here](https://docs.google.com/spreadsheets/d/1cxImJWMYVTr6uIQXcTLwK1YNNzQvKJJifzzNpKCM6O0/edit#gid=492619054) - dadasnake has been tested with v1.2.
 * You can also use dadasnake to blast and to annotate fungal taxonomy with guilds via funguild, if you have suitable databases.
 Have a look at the [NCBI's ftp](https://ftp.ncbi.nlm.nih.gov/blast/db/).
+* You can also use [tax4fun2](https://github.com/bwemheu/Tax4Fun2) within dadasnake, and you need to set up suitable databases, as described [here](https://github.com/bwemheu/Tax4Fun2#step-2-generate-your-own-reference-datasets).
 **You need to set the path to the databases of your choice in the config file.** By default, dadasnake looks for databases in the directory above where it was called.
 It makes sense to change this for your system in the config.default.yaml file upon installation, if all users access databases in the same place.

 9) Fasttree:
 dadasnake comes with fasttree for treeing, but if you have a decent number of sequences, it is likely to be relatively slow.
 If you have fasttreeMP, you can give the path to it in the config file.

 ## How to cite dadasnake
 [Christina Weißbecker, Beatrix Schnabel, Anna Heintz-Buschart, Dadasnake, a Snakemake implementation of DADA2 to process amplicon sequencing data for microbial ecology, GigaScience, Volume 9, Issue 12, December 2020, giaa135](https://doi.org/10.1093/gigascience/giaa135).
 Please also cite [DADA2](https://www.nature.com/articles/nmeth.3869): Callahan, B., McMurdie, P., Rosen, M. et al. DADA2: High-resolution sample inference from Illumina amplicon data.
-Nat Methods 13, 581–583 (2016), and any other tools you use within dadasnake, e.g. [mothur](https://mothur.org/wiki/frequently_asked_questions/#how-do-i-cite-mothur-how-about-the-individual-functions), [DECIPHER](http://www2.decipher.codes/Citation.html), [ITSx](https://microbiology.se/software/itsx), [Fasttree](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0009490), [FUNGuild](https://www.sciencedirect.com/science/article/abs/pii/S1754504815000847).
+Nat Methods 13, 581–583 (2016), and any other tools you use within dadasnake, e.g. [mothur](https://mothur.org/wiki/frequently_asked_questions/#how-do-i-cite-mothur-how-about-the-individual-functions), [DECIPHER](http://www2.decipher.codes/Citation.html), [ITSx](https://microbiology.se/software/itsx), [Fasttree](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0009490), [FUNGuild](https://www.sciencedirect.com/science/article/abs/pii/S1754504815000847), [BASTA](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13095), [tax4fun2](https://environmentalmicrobiome.biomedcentral.com/articles/10.1186/s40793-020-00358-7).

 ##